Skip to main content

 What previous projects have been supported by small grant awards?

-The latest four projects to receive our Small Grant Awards in 2024 range from predicting and preventing hypoglycaemia to diabetic wound healing and investigating the protective nature of mesenchymal stromal cell secreted products.
+2025 saw the funding of projects on the development of diabetic peripheral neuropathy and the body image challenges faced by young women with T1D.
+The four projects funded in 2024 range from predicting and preventing hypoglycaemia to investigating the protective nature of mesenchymal stromal cell secreted products.
 You can also read about the three research projects awarded in 2022, or one of the first project that we awarded back in 2021.

 Success Rate